Birth Year: 1992

 - Opened the 2015 FIVB World Tour tying for ninth with Jennifer Fopma at the Fuzhou Open in China.
 Improved to a team best finish of fifth at the Prague Open.
 Placed again, 17th, at the Moscow Grand Slam

-- Partnered with Lane Carico, pair took ninth at the Yokohama Grand Slam and 25th in Long Beach
+- Partnered with Lane Carico, pair took ninth at the Yokohama Grand Slam, 25th in Long Beach and 17th at the Xiamen Open

 - Placed second at the 2015 AVP Seattle Open with Carico, their first event together in AVP competition